Home Poetry About Events Workshops A fracking conspiracy Poetic Portraits Instructions Shop Gallery Contact

 He hoped to be a wizard too but could not make it true.

-The wizard knew his son was plagued by vitriol and doubt.
+The wizard knew he’d taught his son to cloak himself with doubt.

 He also knew this lesson was his son’s to figure out.